 How to Participate

-Protégé businesses are contractors, certified SBE’s by the Small Business Opportunity Program.
+Protégé businesses are contractors, certified SBEs by the Charlotte Business INClusion program.
 Businesses acting as mentors in the program are prime contractors that participate in City contracts.
 Small business owners participate in a screening process to determine which mentor would best suit their needs, and both sides sign an agreement regarding the scope of work and responsibilities.
 Each mentor-protégé pair meets on a regular basis for six months to a year, depending on their commitment.

-Program participants submit quarterly progress reports to the Small Business Opportunity Program office to gauge progress and effectiveness of program.
+Program participants submit quarterly progress reports to the Charlotte Business INClusion program office to gauge progress and effectiveness of program.